 |Home||World||National||Opinion||Local||Entertainment||Home And Garden||Advice||Farts And Giggles|

-DOE Introduces Controversial New "Just the Tip" Sex Ed Campaign
+Dept. of Education Introduces Controversial New "Just the Tip" Sex Ed Campaign

 Responding to reports showing lowering birth rates across the nation, the Department of Education is rolling out a controversial new campaign titled "Just the Tip" that tells teens that it's okay to engage in unprotected sex for brief periods of time.